EliasFD3S/veloceclassics/README.md

 Doubt there is something to take from this but wanted to upload it.

+Features a complete admin panel with a login system.

 (60% of the thing is AI generated don't get me wrong)